How Does Viagra Work and Some More Viagra Facts

 The enzyme Phosphodiesterase type 5 (PDE5) stops erectile function by preventing the blood flow in the penis.
 It also affects the nerve messengers involved in sexual stimulation.

 Thus, it leads to Erectile Dysfunction by interrupting the erectile process.
-Conditions such as Diabetes, Hypertension, Obesity, and heart disease can reduce the blood supply to the penis.
+Conditions such as Diabetes, Hypertension, Obesity, Atherosclerosis, and heart disease can reduce the blood supply to the penis.
 Thus, these conditions are some of the leading causes of ED.

 Sildenafil (Viagra) is a member of the class of medicines known as PDE5 inhibitors.
 These medicines function by blocking the enzyme PDE5, which inhibits erectile function.